 Programs- Look to this page for Current and continuing programs and events.
-Upcoming and past programs and events can be found in the drop down menus.

 MHHM addresses the types of health issues that significantly impact not only our community but neighborhoods across the city and throughout the nation: access to health care, obesity, diabetes, heart disease, air quality (and related health problems), mental health and depression.
 Other issues have been, and will be, addressed as they are identified as important to our membership and our community.